ServiceNowDevProgram/example-instancescan-checks/README.md

 ### Duplicate Script Include Name
 This uses a table check to find other Script Includes having the same API name.
 Technically this is possible, but causes issues as there is no way to control which Script Include will be instantiated when being called.

+### Product Catalog without Product Models
+Catalog Items in the Product Catalog should be created from the underlying Product Model and this association should be kept intact.

 ## Category: Upgradability

+### Incident table should not be extended
+Check if the baseline restriction to extend the Incident table has been removed and at least one child table extending Incident has been created.

 ## Category: Performance